jboss-datavirtualization/openshift-cartridge-datavirtualization/README.md

 After install, you can access the Data Virtualization WebUI at
 * http://[MYAPP]-[MYDOMAIN].rhcloud.com/dv-ui

-Default login credentials are
+Default login credentials are ----- admin / admin
-username: admin
-password: admin

 ### Modeshape Content Repository
 You can access Modeshape at